Gearing Class Destroyer

 froze.
 They huddled and shivered under blankets while

-were very comfortable in our dress blues. (notice - I did not say
+sailors were very comfortable in our dress blues. (notice - I did

-experience in the tropics - Wow!
+first experience in the tropics - Wow!
 It was hot!
-But, then

-again, sailors prevailed.
-We just rolled up our bell bottom
+But, then again, sailors prevailed.
+We just rolled up our

 We finally arrived at Clark AFB,

-Luzon Is.
-PI. and had a long bus ride - still in dress blues - to
+on Luzon Is.
+PI. and had a long bus ride - still in dress blues -